iitbdaplab/iitbtcsgui2/README.md

 ![Section 2 of the GUI](https://github.com/iitbdaplab/iitbtcsgui2/blob/master/sec2.png)
 This is succeeded by single-channel dereverberation if it is enabled.
-For dereverbera- tion, we have used {WPE[9] and NMF}, appearing in the drop-down.
+For dereverberation, we have used {WPE[9] and NMF}, appearing in the drop-down.
 You can also choose to play or decode each of the dereverberated channel.

 This stage is followed by localization with GCC-{PHAT,SCOT} available as options.